 The Geological Society of South Africa (GSSA) is a not-for-profit Scientific and Professional Society for earth scientists first established in 1895.
 Our objective is to promote and advance the earth sciences, including the study of the earth sciences, the associated public interests in the earth sciences, the earth sciences professions and the interests of the practitioners of the earth sciences, and to encourage and uphold the highest professional and ethical standards amongst its Members.
 Click HERE for more information or HERE to join the Society.

-The School of Geosciences at the University of the Witwatersrand...
+Science Daily reports that researchers at the University of California...
 Read more →